 succulents) and generally tore the yard to shreds.
 You just can't

-trust these rodents.
 We have several squirrels representing two

 yet, of course, they are utterly delightful.
 Sadly, the red squirrels